data-dot-all/dataall/documentation/userguide/docs/worksheets.md

 For unstructured text documents, data.all offers a feature to start analyzing your data using natural language.

-The Document Analyzer feature will take a user prompt and select S3 Object Key and generate a response displayed in the data.all Worksheet Editor.
+Given a prompt and a selected text docuemnt in a S3 Dataset, data.all's Document Analyzer feature will generate a response displayed in the data.all Worksheet Editor.

 !!! warning "Limitations of Document Analysis"
     Currently data.all's Worksheet Document Analyzer is limited only to `.txt` and `.pdf` file extensions.
 Additionally, the feature is limited only to